 A silicone implant is a good option for a slim patient who does not have enough tissue of her own to be used for breast reconstruction.
 It is common for the mastectomy scar to be a little tight, and therefore it needs to be gradually stretched.
-A pocket is made under the pectoral (chest) muscle and an empty tissue expander is inserted into the pocket.
-An acellular dermal matrix (e.g. Strattice) is usually used to support the lower portion of the expander prosthesis (see Reconstructive surgery).
+A pocket is made under the pectoral (chest) muscle and an acellular dermal matrix is used to support its lower and outer part.
+An empty expander is then inserted into the pocket.

 Finally, a nipple is reconstructed using a skin flap and, once these incisions have healed, an areola is tattooed around the reconstructed nipple.